Should we worry about ubiquitin in our mAb?

 An analysis that detects low-ppm HCPs

-If you want to investigate ubiquitin further, you may turn to mass spectrometry analysis.
+If you want to investigate the problem further, you may turn to mass spectrometry analysis.

 Specifically, for mAb products, Alphalyse utilizes a highly sensitive method, which uses native digest to lower the limit of detection.